joaosilva21/SP_Projects-AnonymizationProcess_SecureMultipartyComputation/PA2_[SecureMultipartyComputation]/README.md

 - To run python code "logistic_regression.py" it's recommend to use a Linux system.
 - NEVER use our implementation in any real scenario, because is super inefficient xD
 - The dataset "songs_normalize.csv" is from: https://www.kaggle.com/code/keremkarayaz/spotify-song-list/input
+- The other implementations used are from: https://github.com/rscmendes/PSI/tree/benchmark